cosmologicon/pygame-text/README.md

 * `widthem`: maximum width of the text to draw, in font-based em units.
 Defaults to `None`.
 * `lineheight`: vertical spacing between lines, in units of the font's default line height.
 Defaults to `1.0`.
+* `strip`: boolean controlling the handling of trailing spaces and linebreaks.
+Defaults to `ptext.DEFAULT_STRIP`, which is set to `True` by default.

 `ptext.draw` will always wrap lines at newline (`\n`) characters.
 If `width` or `widthem` is set, it will also try to wrap lines in order to keep each line shorter than the given width.
 The